rmsk2/moreorless/readme.md

 cursor position
 - Pressing `Alt+k` clears the clipboard and frees the associated memory
 - Pressing `Alt+s` allows you to save the dcoument under a new name
-- Pressing the `Tab` key inserts two spaces
+- Pressing the `Tab` key inserts two spaces. `Ctrl+Tab` inserts four space characters
 - Pressing `Foenix+r` allows you to set a replace string.
 This string is used when performing a replace operation
 - Pressing `F5` tests whether the cursor is placed at the beginning of an occurance of the search string.
 If this is the case the search string is replaced by the replace string.
 The replace operation is not performed if the result of the operation would lead to a line which is longer than 80 characters or if a search string has not been set
-- Pressing `F2` lets you change the colour scheme by cycling through three alternatives
+- Pressing `F2` lets you change the colour scheme by cycling through five alternatives
 - When any other key is pressed the corresponding character is inserted at the current cursor position

 If the document has unsaved changes a `*` appears in the top right corner of the screen. `moreorless` uses a